Bake or Break

 • Chocolate – Melt semisweet chocolate and dip the baked and cooled cookies halfway.
 Take it up another notch and add sprinkles, chopped nuts, or toasted coconut on top of the chocolate.
 Set the cookies on waxed paper and allow the chocolate to set.

-• Coarse sugar – A simple sanding sugar is a great topping for these shortbread.
+• Coarse sugar – A simple sanding sugar is a great topping for this shortbread.
 Add a pinch or two before baking.
-Use white or go with colored sugars for a festive look.
+Use white, or go with colored sugars for a festive look.

 • Jam – Spread a little of your favorite jam or preserves on top of half of the baked and cooled cookies, and then top with another cookie to make sandwich cookies.

-• Peanut butter – Spread on top of the baked and cooled cookies, and sprinkle chopped peanuts or chopped chocolate on top.
+• Peanut butter – Spread peanut butter on top of the baked and cooled cookies, and sprinkle chopped peanuts or chopped chocolate on top.
 Or make sandwich cookies.

 How to Store